Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Epping Forest was initially used as a hunting ground for the British Royal Family.
 Up until the reign of King Henry VIII, it was named Waltham Forest and served the sole purpose of being a hunting ground.
 In the 17th century, hunting in the forest gradually stopped.

 After the Epping Forest Act was passed in 1878, the name Epping was introduced.
-This Act stated that the Corporation of the City of London would be the Conservators of this forest.
+This Act stated that the Corporation of the City of London would be the Conservator of this forest.
 Before this declaration, many wealthy groups tried to expand their property here.

 They would usually deforest these lands and use them for their purposes.
-Thus the Epping Forest Act saved the area from experiencing a similar fate.
+Thus, the Epping Forest Act saved the area from experiencing a similar fate.

 How big is the Epping forest?